zainab-ali/reasoning-with-async-rust/docs/markdown.md

 ???

-This is our async start function.
+ - This is our async start function.
 It prints, delays and prints again.

-Let's remove the async / await keywords and use std Rust instead.
+ - Let's remove the async / await keywords and use std Rust instead.

-We can replace async / await with something called a future.
+ - We can replace async / await with something called a future.

-Instead of our start function being async, we're returning this impl Future.
+ - Instead of our start function being async, we're returning this impl Future.

-It's first created by this call to `ready`.
+ - It's first created by this call to `lazy`.
 And instead of `async`, we're using `then`.

 So this is a bit more verbose, but it should demystify a few things.

-Future is a trait, and we're returning an implementation of this trait.
-An impl means the compiler knows exactly what this is, we're asking the compiler to come up with a name for it.
+ - Future is a trait, and we're returning an implementation of this trait.
+ - An impl means the compiler knows exactly what this is, we're asking the compiler to come up with a name for it.

-The type Output is what the future returns, in our case unit.
+ - The type Output is what the future returns, in our case unit.

 So that makes things a bit less abstract.
 These units we're constructing are implementations of future.
 They're structs and hence data.